course-kit/guides/quick-start.md

 ![quick-start-1-22.png](assets/quick-start-1-22.png)

-While the checkout process worked, the student will not yet be added to your course.
+While the checkout process worked, *the student will not yet be added to your course*.
 To make this happen, we now need to set up a Stripe webhook to call a Netlify function that will in turn add the student to CourseKit.

 ## Enrollment URL

-You may have noticed in the CourseKit dashboard that each course has an "Enrollment URL" value.
+You may have noticed in the CourseKit dashboard that each course has an *enrollment URL* value.
 This is a unique URL which, if you HTTP POST an `email` value to it, will create a pending enrollment for the student with that email.

 ![quick-start-1-23.png](assets/quick-start-1-23.png)